MarkLundager/MarkLundager.com/README.md

 connected to an arduino which in turn is connected to 4 controllable LEDs.
 I use NGINX as a reversed proxy to handle encryption (SSL), redirects and potential work load balances in the future.
 Listed below are features which I have added (marked Done) and features I wish to implement.
 Additionally, the website is not tailored to handle accesses from a smartphone.

+# To try Arduino Controller:

+In order to try the Arduino Controller, simply log in using the following (I intend to create requirements for usernames & passwords):
+Username: a
+Password: a

 # Ideas/Todo:

 - Add NGINX as reverse proxy to encrypt with SSL (DONE)